top of page

 The Cripping Methodology Reading Group: Cripping, Sickening, Neurodiversifying & Maddening Pedagogy takes place on the 3rd Friday of the month in 2026.

-As this is not a module and no teaching takes place, I have taken the liberty to not following a teaching format where steps-wise meeting content builds on each other.
+As this is not a module and no teaching takes place, I have taken the liberty to not following a teaching format where, steps-wise, meeting content builds on each other.
 Instead, I have chosen to offer a variation between types of texts - i.e mixing up more methodological and more methods/'technique' style texts.
 I have only included readings to discuss that centre on -- rather than (merely) use or apply --methods/methodology.
 All texts have some aspect of cripness, sickness, madness or neurodivergence in their methodological angle, but in my selection I have also kept an intersectional focus in mind.

 As it is very hard to find the methodology texts like the below, next to the readings for the meetings, I have added some 'other interesting readings for consultation' that I found.
-But, you are not expected to read for the RG meeting.
+But, you are not expected to read these for the RG meeting.

 • To attend, click here for details how to be added to the mailing list.
 This also gives you access to the readings